intermine/im-docs/docs/webapp/properties/intermine-properties.rst

 ======================  =========================================================  ===================================================================
-mail.host               localhost                                                  mail host to use mail.from               account@my_mail_host                                       "from" email address mail.subject            Welcome to MalariaMine                                     "subject" for email send when account created mail.text               You have successfully created an account on MalariaMine    "body" for email send when account created feedback.destination    test_user@mail_address                                     recipient of feedback form located on bottom of every page
+mail.host               localhost                                                  mail host to use mail.from               account@my_mail_host                                       "from" email address mail.subject            Welcome to biotestmine                                     "subject" for email send when account created mail.text               You have successfully created an account on BioTestMine    "body" for email send when account created feedback.destination    test_user@mail_address                                     recipient of feedback form located on bottom of every page
 ======================  =========================================================  ===================================================================